 Today, as a direct result of my homeschool education, I am a successful attorney at one of the premier law firms in the United States.
 But I’m just one of many success stories.
 My fellow homeschool graduates are some of the most talented, responsible, caring, well-read, and well-rounded adults I know.
 They have reached all levels of academia and are making the world a better place from boardrooms to living rooms, small business to big law.
 Professor Bartholet might even know some of them and just never realized they were homeschooled.

 Let me be very clear, homeschooling is not perfect.
 My own education was far from perfect.
 There were distinct gaps in my schooling, only some of which were filled in college and law school.
-I dealt with ongoing and disruptive health issues in my late teen years with little more than a laundry list of natural supplements and other bizarre and ineffective forms of alternative medicine.
-As a parent, I have not and will not make all the same decisions my parents made.
+I dealt with ongoing and disruptive health issues in my late teen years with little more than a laundry list of natural supplements and other forms of alternative medicine.
+As a parent, I have not made all the same decisions my parents made.